DonKoning/megaLinter/README.md

         leave other settings default

 # Testing
 Create a branch in the source repo and make some changes.
-When submitting the PR the Mega-linter pipeline should run and report findings back to the PR as a comment.
+When submitting the PR the MegaLinter pipeline should run and report findings back to the PR as a comment.